leighsmith/midisport-macos/README.md

 ![MIDISPORT 2x2](https://raw.githubusercontent.com/leighsmith/midisport-macos/main/MyMIDISPORT.jpeg)

-This project provides an open source MacOS v10.14, v10.15, v11.6, v12.6 (Mojave, Catalina,
-Big Sur, Monterey) compatible CoreMIDI 64 bit device driver for M-Audio's MIDISPORT range of USB MIDI interfaces.
+This project provides an open source MacOS v10.14 - v12.6 (Mojave to Monterey) compatible CoreMIDI 64 bit device driver for M-Audio's MIDISPORT range of USB MIDI interfaces.
 This driver supports the following devices:

 + MIDISPORT 1x1
 + MIDISPORT 2x2
 + MIDISPORT 4x4
 + MIDISPORT 8x8/S
-+ Oxygen 8 Keyboard
++ Oxygen 8 Keyboard (with extra firmware installed)

 Other devices which are compatible may also work, although presently, these are the only ones which have been tested.
 See the disclaimer below before testing this software on any